 Click here to find out more

-Verbal Behavior Therapy programs require at least one-to-three hours of therapy per week, but more intensive programs can include many more hours.
+Verbal Behavior Therapy programs require at least one to three hours of therapy per week, but more intensive programs can include many more hours.
 Therapists who provide and are trained to use verbal behavior strategies in their daily lives are generally Board Certified Behavior Analysts (BCBA), special education teachers, or speech and language pathologists.

-What does a typical Verbal Behavior Therapy session look like?
+What Does a Typical Verbal Behavior Therapy Session Look Like?

 If, for example, the operant that needs work is the mand, a session may look like this: the verbal behavior therapist will teach mands first as the most basic type of language.
-If the child says: “marker,” the therapist will then repeat the word and bring it over to the marker.
+If the child says: “marker,” the therapist will repeat the word and bring it over to the marker.
 The therapist will then use the word again in the same context, reinforcing the meaning and teaching this operant.

 Download your FREE guide on